AjayKumarR24430/Using-react-to-export-a-csv-file-from-a-table/README.md

 A program to export a CSV file from the table.
 This project consists of the following things:
 1. React project
-2. Home Screen
+2. Home Screen:
-  a.Table
+  1. Table
-  b.Export button
+  2. Export button
 3. Utility for a user to select the data which is to be exported.
 File will be downloaded.